rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ### Catalyst 9800 Wireless LAN Controller Configuration Model

-The Catalyst 9800 configuration model was designed to be simple, flexible and reusable.
-This configuration model takes advantage of the use of Profiles contained within Tags that are eventually applied to the access points.
+The Catalyst 9800 configuration model was created with simplicity, flexibility, and reusability in mind.
+It makes use of Profiles contained within Tags, which are then applied to the Access Points.
+This approach makes it easy to manage and customize your wireless network.

-There are three tags:
+There are three types of tags:

-- **Policy Tag**.
-Link between a WLAN Profile (SSID) and a Policy Profile
+**Policy Tag:** This tag links a WLAN Profile (SSID) to a Policy Profile.
-- **Site Tag**.
-Defines de AP mode and other AP settings, trough AP join profile and Flex profile.
+**Site Tag:** This tag defines the AP mode and other AP settings through the AP join profile and Flex profile.
-- **RF Tag**.
-Sets the RF profiles with the seetings for each band.
+**RF Tag:** This tag sets the RF profiles with the settings for each band.

+Each of these tags plays a specific role in the configuration model, and together they provide a comprehensive and easy-to-use system for managing your wireless network.

 ![](/images/config model.png)

 Let's create customized Profiles and Tags, later we will apply these tags to the Access Point joined to your Controller.

 _Procedure:_